ember-learn/ember-blog/source/2020-01-17-the-ember-times-issue-131.md

 >
 > People who learn more about debugging usually say: “Oh yeah, that’s cool, that really simplifies these tasks I need to do” or “Oh, I didn’t know you could find that information there in the app.”

-EmberConf is a unique experience, that you and your team should definitely not miss out on.
+EmberConf is a unique experience, one that you and your team should definitely not miss out on.
 Samanta shares her perspective on what makes the conference so outstanding:

 <!--alex ignore just-->